Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 ## Setting up the PaaS based health data and AI solution ##

 Deploy the [Azure Security and Compliance Data and AI Health Blueprint](https://github.com/Azure/Azure-Health-Extension) which will install the core elements of the PaaS solution.
 This includes all of the platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.
 It showcases a common reference architecture and is designed to simplify adoption of Microsoft Azure.
-Details to the original solution can be found at the [Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI](https://docs.microsoft.com/en-us/azure/security/blueprints/azure-health) resource.
+Details to the solution can be found at the [Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI](https://docs.microsoft.com/en-us/azure/security/blueprints/azure-health) resource.

 ## Deploy the IaaS lockdown configurations ##
-In this step, use of the deployIaaS.ps1 script found in the [Blueprint/Deployment](./Deployment) folder, will Deploy the Health data and AI Extension.
+In this step, use the deployIaaS.ps1 script found in the [Blueprint/Deployment](./Deployment) folder, to  Deploy the Health data and AI Extension.
 The script will enable the following capabilities in three Phases:

 ### Phase 1:  Initial deployment and setup. ###